manumay/lunchbox/README.md

 * several other statistics and reports
 * administration user interface

-Compile the application
+Compile the application using Maven:
 ```
 mvn clean install
 ```

-To run the web application locally please move to the lunchbox-webapp folder and use the Jetty Plugin:
+Run the web application locally using Maven:
 ```
 cd lunchbox-webapp/
 mvn jetty:start